Skip to content

 Oregon & Washington Brewery Tours.

-Quick answer: Oregon and Washington brewery tours from Portland cover SE Portland taprooms, the Pearl District, the Hood River craft corridor an hour east on I-84, the Bend brewery trail 3.5 hours southeast, and Vancouver WA taprooms 25 minutes north.
+Quick answer: A Portland brewery tour covers SE taprooms, the Pearl District, the Hood River corridor 60 min east on I-84, the Bend trail 3.5 hr southeast, and Vancouver WA 25 min north across the Columbia.
 Most groups fit four to six stops in a day.
-Volvo S90 $138/hr, Escalade ESV $150/hr for six, Sprinter $280/hr for 14 with built-in cooler.
+Volvo S90 $110/hr (couples), Escalade ESV $135/hr (six), Sprinter $165/hr (14, built-in cooler).
+Oregon law permits open containers in a licensed chauffeured vehicle.
 Book at (503) 706-8662.

 01Routes

-The inner SE Portland loop covers Hawthorne, Division, and Foster with a concentration of craft breweries and taprooms within short drives of each other.
-The Pearl District route hits NW Portland's brewery row.
+The inner SE Portland loop covers Hawthorne, Division, and Foster with a concentration of craft taprooms within short drives of each other.
+The Pearl District route hits NW's tasting row.
 Both routes keep drive times under 10 minutes between stops.

 Hood River brewery corridor

-Hood River sits 60 minutes east of Portland via I-84 E and delivers a walkable downtown brewery corridor. pFriem Family Brewers on the waterfront leads the Belgian-influenced tasting lineup.
+Hood River sits 60 minutes east of Portland via I-84 E and delivers a walkable downtown tasting corridor. pFriem Family Brewers on the waterfront leads the Belgian-influenced lineup.
 Double Mountain Brewery on Fourth Street anchors the hop-forward IPA program with its cellar pizza kitchen.
 Full Sail Brewing Company on the bluff runs the legacy employee-owned tasting room that put Hood River on the craft map in 1987.
-A typical Hood River day pairs the three breweries with a meal break between flights while your chauffeur handles the Gorge drive.
+A typical day pairs the three flights with a meal break in between while your chauffeur handles the Gorge drive.

 Portland Brewery Blocks and Central Eastside

-The Portland Brewery Blocks in Slabtown anchor at Breakside Brewery's NW 27th Avenue taproom with a rotating hop-forward lineup.
+The Brewery Blocks in Slabtown anchor at Breakside Brewery's NW 27th Avenue taproom with a rotating hop-forward lineup.
 Upright Brewing in the North Warehouse basement on N Broadway runs a farmhouse and saison program with restricted tasting hours that reward a chauffeured booking.
 Wayfinder Beer in the Central Eastside covers the lager-focused German tradition near the Burnside Bridge.
 The cluster fits a half-day Escalade ESV run between Slabtown, the Pearl, and the east side of the Willamette River with short drives between each taproom.
+Groups of 10 to 14 booking the cluster on the Mercedes-Benz Sprinter ride the same loop with the larger cabin and built-in cooler.

 Bend brewery district